• Skip to main content

-The 2011 Concord C2 Chronograph (Refs.
-SKU 0320141 / 0320138) collection doesn’t look as outrageous as some of their other models that were introduced during the last couple of years, yet I would say that the more subdued design language that this new gadget speaks is potentially more commercially successful.
-The C2 Chrono primarily targets a mass market where most customers simply need an accurate and well-made dressy watch that would also look good with formal attire.
+The 2011 Concord C2 Chronograph collection doesn’t look as outrageous as some of their other recent models.
+Yet, I would say that the more subdued design language that this new gadget speaks is potentially more commercially successful.
+The C2 Chrono primarily targets a mass market where most customers simply need an accurate and well-made sporty watch that would also look good with formal attire.
 Of that, the new member of the family delivers plenty.

-Designed in a somewhat intimidating all-black or red and black color scheme, the watch is presented in a compact (for a sporty timepiece,) yet rugged-looking body.
+Designed in a somewhat intimidating all-black or red-and-black color scheme, the watch arrived in a compact (for a sporty timepiece,) yet rugged-looking body.
 Crafted from black PVD-treated stainless steel and featuring Royal Oak Offshore-style rectangular chronograph pushers, the case is only 43 mm wide and is less than 13 millimeters thick.

 Complying with the new trend, Concord made their new C2 collection even a tad smaller than their older C1 family.